Zielon/metrical-tracker/README.md

 - MediaPipe sometimes detects wrong landmarks for the first frame in the sequence.
 You might skip this frame in optimization.
 - there are many hyper-parameters involved in the optimization, please look at the `config.py` and tweak them to further improve your results.
-- the keypoints are frames for which global color and shape will be optimized, therefore select frames with neutral pose preferably.
+- the **keyframes** are the frames for which global color and shape will be optimized, therefore select frames with neutral pose preferably.

 ### Projects